 The entry fee gets you a t-shirt, allows you to submit your game, vote and get prizes.
 PxlJam is an event run by a non-profit organization and proceeds go towards running the event or future similar events in the interest of the participants.

 How many people can I have in my team?

-Maximum of 10, but we recommend that inexperienced teams have a maximum of 5.
+There is no maximum, but we recommend that inexperienced teams have a maximum of 5.
 We impose a maximum for your own good; larger teams are harder to coordinate.
 This also keeps the teams on a roughly level playing field in terms of manpower.
 We suggest you split your potential members into 2 or more smaller groups if you have more people.

 Can I have team members who aren't VUW students?

 Yes.
 You can even have a team entirely comprised of non-students.
 We encourage anyone who wants to make a game and compete to join up.

 I need/don't have a team, can I sign up?